Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/High Stake.png" Align=right width=8% height=8%>

-**Nab**: Whenever you hit a creautre with a weapon or unarmed attack you get a _Silver Serpent_, up to a maximum of four.
-You can spend one to four _Silver Serpents_ to gamble for one of actions below.
-For each _Silver Serpent_ you spend you get a +1 to the d4 roll and you must meet a 5 to gain the effect.
+**Nab**: Whenever you hit a creautre with a weapon or unarmed attack you get a _Silver Serpent_, up to a maximum of five.
+You can spend one to five _Silver Serpents_ to gamble for one of the actions below.
+For each _Silver Serpent_ you spend you get a +1 to the d6 roll and you must meet a 7 to gain the effect.
+If you spend four or more _Silver Serpents_ and roll a six on the dice, you score a **Jackpot** and can use all of the following effects.

 **Risky Venture**: As a free action you roll 1d6 and can move 10 times the number rolled with climbing, walking and swimming speed.

-**Daring Leap**: As a bonus action you double your jumping distance until the end of your turn.
+**Daring Leap**: Your jumping distance is doubled until the end of your turn.
 If you jump all creatures within 5 feet of your landing you must succeed a dexterity saving throw or are pushed 10 feet away from you.
 The saving throw dc equals 8 + proficiency bonus + constitution modifier.

-**Tip the Scales**: When you fail an ability check, you can add 1d6 to the roll and use the new results.
+**Tip the Scales**: You can add 1d6 to your next ability check or attack roll.

 ---